 Fast food is awesome.

+Why is the fast food guide a great corporate health and wellness idea?
+Here is an example.
 You pull up in your car, speak into a microphone and in less than 30 seconds you are eating hot, tasty, inexpensive food.
 Fast food is any ready-to-eat food purchased and eaten away from home, including food from restaurants and convenience stores.
 Fast food is an American original; it was invented here.
 It reflects American attitudes and culture in that it embodies everything we value: it is tasty, convenient, inexpensive, and, most importantly, fast.
 Other factors in the popularity of fast food are that there is no preparation required before meals and no dishes to clean afterwards.
 Fast food is so popular, in fact, that today almost half of our food dollars are spent on fast foods.1

 If you really care about your health, you know that avoiding tobacco, exercising regularly, and eating healthy foods are necessary.
 But is it possible to eat fast food and still be healthy?
 It is if you order the right kinds of fast food, and this guide will show you how to do it.
 By following three easy rules, you can eat out and still eat healthy.
 Before you turn to see if your favorite fast food items are healthy, however, you should read this introduction.
 It will explain why you should really care about choosing healthy fast foods, and it will help you understand how the guide was put together.